lbfalvy/orchid/notes/papers/report/parts/macros/order.md

-# Macros
+## Execution order

 The macros describe several independent sequential programs that are expected to be able to interact with each other.
-To make debugging easier, the order of execution of independent macros should also be relatively static.
+To make debugging easier, the order of execution of internal steps within independent macros has to be relatively static.

-## Execution order

-The macro executor follows a manually specified priority cascade, with priorities ranging from 0 to f64 max (0x2p1023, exclusive).
+The macro executor follows a manually specified priority cascade, with priorities ranging from 0 to 0xep255, exclusive.
 Priorities are accepted in any valid floating point format, but usually written in binary or hexadecimal natural form, as this format represents floating point precision on the syntax level, thus making precision errors extremely unlikely.

 The range of valid priorities is divided up into bands, much like radio bands.
 In this case, the bands serve to establish a high level ordering between instructions.